-A theoretical framework is developed to explain a phenomenon; it provides the rationale for your research direction.
-The framework is a conceptual map that will guide your work.
-You will draw connections and make predictions based on various concepts and theories found in the literature and variables you choose to explore.
+A theoretical framework is developed to explain a phenomenon; it provides the rationale for research direction.
+The framework is a conceptual map that will guide the dissertation work.
+Conclusions will be drawn and predictions made based on various concepts and theories found in the literature and variables you choose to explore.
 Often it is helpful to include a graphic model to show these connections.
-Does an existing theoretical framework support your study, or do you need to develop one?
-Do you take a behavioral view?
+Does an existing theoretical framework support the study, or does one need to be developed?
+Is the framework a behavioral view?
 Social systems view?
-Are there other theoretical orientations that should be considered in the design of your study?
+Are there other theoretical orientations that should be considered in study design?